We're going Saus-tainable

 Pathway to Net Zero

 The team here have developed a pathway forward to ensure we’re on schedule to meet our emissions target!
-We’re looking at lots of ways to see more energy efficient processes in our business.
 Our major projects toward decarbonisation include:

 Food Safety remains top priority